piascikj/imdone/README.md

    - you should keep imdone in source control

 ##Configuration
-Create a file called imdone.js in your project directory.
+After running imdone for the first time, modify imdone/imdone.js in your project directory.
 The default config looks like this.
 Your imdone.js will extend this.

 	module.exports = {
 		exclude:/^(node_modules|imdone|target)\/|^\.(git|svn)\/|\~$|\.(jpg|png|gif|swp)$/,